Version 0.12.0 (2014-10-09)

 - The

-flag can specify the name of the crate being compiled, like#[crate_name]
+--crate-nameflag can specify the name of the crate being compiled, like#[crate_name]. - The

 - rustc has experimental support for compiling in parallel